2021 Old Trafford protests: Outcome

 On 3 May, a day after the protest, and following other protests across the country, the Premier League announced plans to bring in a new owners' charter which would prevent football club owners from forming future breakaway leagues, as well as introducing further restrictions and tougher penalties for non-compliance.

 On 8 May, UK retail and technology company The Hut Group pulled out of a £200 million sponsorship deal with the club due to the protests.

 The postponed match was rearranged to 13 May, which saw Liverpool win 4–2.
 Ahead of the game, a third Anti-Glazer protest occurred outside the ground, however heightened police and security presence prevented disruption to the game.

 Two seasons on, another demonstration against the Glazer ownership took place ahead of another home game against Liverpool on 22 August 2022, marking the fourth significant protest at Old Trafford within 18 months.
 A heightened police presence prevented any disruption to the game which saw Manchester United win 2–1.

 In addition, relatively minor protests have sporadically occurred.

 On 22 November 2022, The Glazers announced they were open to a sale of the club.

 On 20 February 2024, the Glazers completed a partial sale of Manchester United to Jim Ratcliffe's Ineos for approximately £1.3 billion for an initial 26.2% stake including full control of the football department.

-On 9 March 2025, what was described as the first major protest since Ratcliffe's partial take over saw thousands of fans protest against Glazer and Radcliffe ownership following a ticket price increase to £66 and 450 staff redundancies in aim to curb £131 million in annual losses.
+On 9 March 2025, what was described as the first major protest since Ratcliffe's partial take over saw thousands of fans protest against Glazer and Ratcliffe ownership following a ticket price increase to £66 and 450 staff redundancies in aim to curb £131 million in annual losses.
 The club was still over £1 billion in debt having incurred £37 million in debt interest in the previous year.